Choosing the right AFC tech: three key considerations

 It’s also important to ensure that the investigator doesn’t have to use multiple different technologies to do their job: the existence of platforms that offer end-to-end solutions are critical in avoiding additional silos or operational complexity.
 In this way, investigators can conduct effective investigations quickly and accurately, helping to establish the investigative approach as central to an FI’s AFC procedures.

 The reduction of the tensions between increasing effectiveness and making efficiencies is often a key factor when acquiring new technology.
 Finding a solution that balances each of these considerations is therefore essential.
 For example, a tool that provides additional data to help investigators make decisions may not offer good ROI because the investigator will have to spend additional time reviewing this data.
-In this situation, a solution that allows for the comprehensive collection of relevant data, and also provides the tools to quickly identify and analyse relevant data is likely to offer far better ROI.
+In this situation, a solution that allows for the comprehensive collection of relevant data, and also provides the tools to focus on and analyse the most relevant data is likely to offer far better ROI.

 Another consideration might be how broad a technology solution’s application is.
-For example, an investigations tool might initially be purchased to enhance AML or CFT investigations – but the same functionality might also be useful for providing nuanced assessments of high-value potential clients, rather than disregarding them as too risky according to the generalised criteria used by traditional screening tools.
-By identifying solutions with broader use cases, financial crime investigations teams can ensure that new technology is viewed as a means of enabling high-quality business that is in line with an FI’s risk appetite.
+For example, an investigations tool might initially be purchased to enhance AML or CFT investigations – but the same functionality might also be useful for providing nuanced assessments of high-value and high-risk potential clients, that might otherwise be considered too risky according to the generalised criteria used by traditional screening tools.
+By identifying solutions with broader use cases, especially those that enable business, AFC technologies can contribute to the bottom line as well as the fight against financial crime.